-If temperamental umbrellas and flimsy coverings aren’t your styles, you may want to consider the many patio roof inspirations currently stealing the summer spotlight.
+If temperamental umbrellas and flimsy coverings aren’t your style, you may want to consider the many patio roof inspirations currently stealing the summer spotlight.

-From gazebo creations to cabana slat beams, as well as convenient roll-top canvas and reimagined awnings, the new patio roof is tailored to fit the individual and his carefully constructed environment.
+From gazebo creations to cabana slat beams and Lanai retreats, as well as convenient roll-top canvas and reimagined awnings, patio cover ideas are tailored to fit the individual and his carefully constructed environment.
 Your patio is your personal sanctum, as well as your gateway to seasonal entertaining, and you and your guests deserve to soak up every last bit of sun in the cool comfort of your constructed shade – the very definition of the best of both worlds.

 Just as we look to our fences and hedges to protect us and afford a bit of privacy, the patio roof allows us to curate our outdoor experience according to our needs and organic in-the-moment-of-the-moment desires.
-These top 60 best patio roof ideas are more than just a source of shelter, but one more step towards the delicious freedom so often reserved for the elite homeowner.
+These top patio roof ideas are more than just a source of shelter, but one more step toward the delicious freedom so often reserved for the elite homeowner.

 Not only will your gatherings last longer and in resplendent comfort, but your own self-care rituals will rise and shine to a whole new level.